IssacL04/Lab_UESTC_SE_OperatingSystem_2024Spring/README.md

 All source code is published aiming to promote and archive.

-The author is not responsible for any plagiarism or academic plagiarism that may constitute.
+The author is not responsible for any potential risk or academic plagiarism that may constitute.

 The author's blog : issacl.top
 ## Update Log